 Each year we remember the lives of the animals we’ve loved and cared for who have passed away.
-This year we also honor the lives of three volunteers who made a difference in the lives of the animals who live at Wildlife Images.
+This year we also honor the lives of two volunteers who made a difference in the lives of the animals who live at Wildlife Images.

 Nestle – North American River Otter

 Nestle delighted guests for nearly a decade as the Queen of Critter Creek.
 This former Hollywood actress retired to Wildlife Images in March 2011.
 During her time with animal talent agency Birds & Animals Unlimited, Nestle was most notably in the Steve Carell movie Evan Almighty.
 She played both the male and female otter role in the modern day telling of the biblical story of Noah.
 The original plan for Nestle and her Critter Creek home was to have a family of otters live together.
 Ever the Hollywood diva, Nestle made it clear she wanted the space, and the limelight all to herself.
 An actress to the end, Nestle was a long time favorite of visitors as she put on a show at her viewing windows.
 She would often put her paw up to a child’s hand or give the most perfect otter eyes to woo her fans.
 However, Nestle’s keepers knew this star valued her personal space and would let you know if you came to close.